rootofmylife/LAL-Parser/README.md

 ## Credits

-The code in this repository, the dataset and portions of this README are based on [the Self-Attentive Parser](https://github.com/nikitakit/self-attentive-parser) and [the HPSG Parser](https://github.com/DoodleJZ/HPSG-Neural-Parser).
+The code in this repository, the dataset and portions of this README are based on [the Self-Attentive Parser](https://github.com/nikitakit/self-attentive-parser) and [the HPSG Parser](https://github.com/DoodleJZ/HPSG-Neural-Parser) and [the LAL Parser](https://github.com/KhalilMrini/LAL-Parser).